King Kong (1933 film): Television and home media

 After the 1956 re-release, the film was sold to television and was first broadcast on March 5, 1956.
 King Kong had numerous VHS and LaserDisc releases of varying quality before receiving an official studio release on DVD.
 In 1984, King Kong was one of the first films to be released on LaserDisc as part of the Criterion Collection, and was the first movie to have an audio commentary track included.
 Criterion's audio commentary was by film historian Ron Haver.
 The Haver commentary was available on the FilmStruck streaming service.
 Image Entertainment released another LaserDisc around 1993.
 The VHS release from Turner was a 60th-anniversary edition in 1992 featuring a front cover that had the sound effect of Kong roaring when his chest was pressed.
 It had orders for over 140,000 copies, with the colorized version being preferred.
 It also included a 25-minute documentary, It Was Beauty Killed the Beast (1992).

 In 2005, Warner Bros. released its digital restoration of King Kong in a US 2-disc Special Edition DVD, coinciding with the theatrical release of Peter Jackson's remake.
 The restoration was funded partially by the Hollywood Foreign Press Association.
 The DVD release had numerous extra features, including a new, third audio commentary by visual effects artists Ray Harryhausen and Ken Ralston, with archival excerpts from actress Fay Wray and producer/director Merian C. Cooper.
 At American Cinematographer, Kenneth Sweeney found the extras on disc 1 lackluster for such an important release.
 Disc 2 included more in-depth features, with a short biographical film on Cooper, and "RKO Production 601: The Making of King Kong", produced by Peter Jackson.
 Disc 2 included additional interviews with many relevant people.
-The DVD was also sold in a limited edition with Son of Kong and Mighty Joe Young Warners issued a US digibook-packaged Blu-ray in 2010.
+The DVD was also sold in a limited edition with Son of Kong and Mighty Joe Young Warners issued a US digibook-packaged Blu-ray in 2010, presented in a aspect ratio of 1.37:1, and with a 1080p master upgrade over the 2005 two-disc DVD release.
 Rudy Behlmer wrote the accompanying 32-page booklet.